rockdaboot/wget2/docs/wget2.md

 ### `--secure-protocol=protocol`

-  Choose the secure protocol to be used.
-Legal values are auto, SSLv2, SSLv3, TLSv1, TLSv1_1, TLSv1_2 and PFS.
-If auto is used, the SSL library is given the liberty of choosing the appropriate protocol automatically, which is achieved by sending a TLSv1 greeting.
-This is the default.
+  Choose the secure protocol to be used (default: auto).

+  Legal values are `auto`, `SSLv3`, `TLSv1` and `PFS`.
+If auto is used, the TLS library's default is used.

-  Specifying SSLv2, SSLv3, TLSv1, TLSv1_1 or TLSv1_2 forces the use of the corresponding protocol.
-This is useful when talking to old and buggy SSL server implementations that make it hard for the underlying SSL library to choose the correct protocol version.
-Fortunately, such servers are quite rare.
+  Specifying SSLv3, TLSv1 forces the use of the corresponding protocol.
+This is useful when talking to old and buggy SSL server implementations that make it hard for the underlying TLS library to choose the correct protocol version.

-  Specifying PFS enforces the use of the so-called Perfect Forward Security cipher suites.
-In short, PFS adds security by creating a one-time key for each SSL connection.
+  Specifying `PFS` enforces the use of the so-called Perfect Forward Security cipher suites.
+In short, PFS adds security by creating a one-time key for each TLS connection.
 It has a bit more CPU impact on client and server.
   We use known to be secure ciphers (e.g. no MD4) and the TLS protocol.

+  Any other protocol string is directly given to the TLS library, currently GnuTLS, as a "priority" or "cipher" string.
+This is for users who know what they are doing.

 ### `--https-only`